Delete Instagram this week

-If you’ve had a tough go of it this year, even a little bit, I’m telling you right now to delete Instagram this week, today would be great.
-Yes, during the handful of days that include big family get-togethers and traveling and outfits and arguments and so much drinking and so much … everything that would make a perfect Instagram post.
+If you’ve had a tough go of it this year, even a little bit, I’m telling you right now today is the day to do it.
+Yes, during the handful of days that include big family get-togethers and traveling and outfits and arguments and so much drinking and so much, well, everything that would make a perfect Instagram post.

 Last year, as the holidays drew closer, I was still burned out and exhausted from my book.
 And I had a gut feeling that social media was not going to, let’s say, improve things for me.
 I logged out of Instagram and deleted it from my phone.

 Not to be dramatic or anything, but I was pretty sure I’d die if I deleted Instagram.
 Or at the very least, I’d crack.
-Never stick to it.
-But even if I had caved?
+I just wouldn’t stick to it.
+But even if I hadn’t?
 I mean, who cares?

 Until this morning, I completely forgot I had done this.
 Even yesterday, when I decided suddenly to log out of Instagram and delete it from my phone, it didn’t ring a bell either.
 And although I’m in a completely different headspace than I was a year ago, the pull was clearly the same.